top of page

 How Much Does a Basement Remodel Cost in Wichita?

-Because every basement is different—size, layout, existing conditions, mechanical systems, we never give a one-size-fits-all answer.
+Because every basement is different—size, layout, existing conditions, and mechanical systems—we never give a one-size-fits-all answer.
+But here’s a general idea:

 Unfinished to Fully Finished Basement